gridai/grid-docs/docs/features/datastores/1_datastore-overview.md

 traversing the data directory structure in a [session](../../features/sessions/README.md) indistinguishable from the experience of `cd`-ing around your local workstation.

-Grid Datastores are the easiest (and free-est!) way to deal with data in the cloud.
-Our capabilities and performances are constantly evolving, and we believe you'll love the simplicity and experience of using them!
+Grid Datastores are an easy way to deal with data in the cloud.
+Our capabilities and performances are constantly evolving.
+We believe you'll love the simplicity and experience of using them!